Murder victim's mother plans 'Walk For Peace'

 The idea is that the cameras may capture crucial video evidence if someone commits a crime in those areas.
 City leaders also hope the cameras will serve as a crime deterrent.

-Lastly, the city formed a Violence Prevention Coalition to get feedback from the community and make recommendations to the mayor and council that will be used to formulate a plan of action to curb gun violence.
+The city has formed a Violence Prevention Coalition to get feedback from the community and make recommendations to the mayor and council that will be used to formulate a plan of action to curb gun violence.

 Lonie says she'll do everything she can to help.